-A further important step on your way to earning a doctorate: Become a member of the Graduate Academy (GA) at TU Dresden!
-If you are wondering why you should do so, it is because the GA offers you:
+Next step on your way to a doctorate: Become a member of the Graduate Academy (GA) at TU Dresden!
+Membership is free and worthwhile!

+The Graduate Academy offers you

-- a " qualification program, specifically designed for young researchers with numerous workshops and seminars, - an individually tailored " advisory service and coaching before, during and after the doctorate, - " funding programs for doctoral candidates and postdocs, such as short-term scholarships or travel allowances for conferences or stays abroad, - the " GA Writing Lab with numerous activities related to academic writing - and " events where you can network and exchange ideas and experiences with other doctoral candidates.
+- an interdisciplinary qualification program specially designed for early career researchers, with numerous workshops and seminars, - individual counseling and coaching before, during and after doctorate. - funding programs for doctoral candidates and postdocs, such as short-term scholarships or travel grants to conferences or stays abroad, - the GA Writing Lab with a wide range of activities related to scientific writing and - events where you can network and exchange ideas with other doctoral candidates.